behappyrightnow/grunt-chaas/README.md

 This is not a new idea at all.
 It has been well illustrated by Ward Cunningham's pioneering work with [FIT](http://fit.c2.com) and ObjectMentor's [FitNesse](http://fitnesse.org).
 Chaas is an evolution of these ideas.
 It is exclusively focused for now on Javascript, built on a foundation of AngularJS and Grunt.
 It has a super small footprint, and does not generate any unnecessary files.
 It is still early days for Chaas, and you are welcome to contribute to this project.

 This plugin requires Grunt `~0.4.4`

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [Grunt](http://gruntjs.com/).